Open-Data-Science-at-SIO/BUG-Resources/tutorials/salmon.rst

 - `preprint <http://biorxiv.org/content/early/2015/06/27/021592>`__

-Disclaimer: For all tutorials, we assume you're working on a linux machine and you're installing into the $HOME directory.
+*Disclaimer:* For all tutorials, we assume you're working on a linux machine and you're installing into the $HOME directory.
 If you're installing to a different directory, just replace $HOME with the path to that directory.
 Wherever possible, we download pre-compiled linux binaries.
 If you're working on a different machine, or the binary installation doesn't work, please see the software website for instructions to install the software from source code.

+*Download tip:* If you're on a secure file system (e.g. SWFSC people), you may not be able to download using curl.
+In that case, do the downloads on your laptop or other machine (either with these commands or via the tool's website, and use sftp to transfer the files up to your linux machine.

 Install Salmon